 In this new series, we will get an in depth look at the players that make up the team, the fans that follow them across generations, and the impact of the brand to the world.
-We'll get to know the players on and off the court, see how they bring their unique skills and passions to everything they do; from teaching financial literacy, to surprising a lucky fan with an in-school appearance; from expressing their flair for fashion, to sharing the importance of staying fit; from earning how to fish to going head to head with young experts, the Harlem Globetrotters are truly ambassadors of goodwill.
+We'll get to know the players on and off the court, see how they bring their unique skills and passions to everything they do; from teaching financial literacy, to surprising a lucky fan with an in-school appearance; from expressing their flair for fashion, to sharing the importance of staying fit; from learning how to fish to going head to head with young experts, the Harlem Globetrotters are truly ambassadors of goodwill.

 STREAM ON NBC'S THE MORE YOU KNOWBeginning as a stand-up comedian, Craig Robinson first made his mark on the comedy circuit at the 1998 Montreal “Just For Laughs” Festival.
 Now headlining venues and festivals across the country, he does both solo acts, as well as full-band sets with his band, “The Nasty Delicious.”
 Before deciding to pursue his comedy career full-time, Robinson was a K-8 teacher in the Chicago Public School System.
 He earned his undergraduate degree from Illinois State University and his Masters of Education from St. Xavier University.
 It was while Robinson was studying education in Chicago that he also discovered his love of acting and comedy when he joined the famed Second City Theatre.